shadadu/hackathon_space_effector/README.md

 # Space Effector
 An implementation of a robotic end-effector for micro-gravity environments to intercept and grasp objects.
 Gearing for grasp and move activities inside or outside space stations and modules.

+The stack provides a simulation platform for researching and testing micro-gravity environment Hamilton-Jacobi-Bellman (HJB) Optimal Control and Deep Galerkin based trajectory planners and executors.

 Stack:
 1. Micro-gravity free flying object inspired by NASA Astrobee: Github https://github.com/nasa/astrobee, Main site: https://www.nasa.gov/astrobee/
 2. MoveIt Grasping manipulator: https://moveit.picknik.ai/main/index.html

 # Platform
-WSL2 + Nvidia Cuda + JAX
+WSL2 (Windows Support for Linux V2) + Nvidia Cuda + JAX

 # 1. Start Desktop Docker
+Ensure settings and resources are configured to use WSL2 and Cuda and can connect

 # 2. Verify GPU access in Docker
 docker run --rm --gpus all nvidia/cuda:12.2.0-base-ubuntu20.04 nvidia-smi